Emmabod01/University-Management-System/README.md

 # University-Management-System_

-A University Managament System (using Java concept of OOP) that can perform the following functions:
+A University Managament System (using Java concept of OOP) is a database management system that can perform the following functions:

 - Get student's details
 - Add new students